Mikey and Nicky

 It was a stroke of genius to cast Falk and Cassavetes as the title characters.
 (Originally, May had placed previous collaborator Charles Grodin for the Nicky role but then realized that the actor was far too slick and accidentally intimidating to play someone so pathetic.)
 The actors worked together regularly and were close friends.
-Cassavetes, better known now as a writer and a director than an actor (even though he had a fairly successful career as one), had in Falk the male equivalent to his true muse, his go-for-broke actress wife Gena Rowlands.
+Cassavetes, better known now as a writer and a director than an actor (even though he had a fairly successful career as one), had in Falk the male equivalent of his true muse, his go-for-broke actress wife Gena Rowlands.

 Cassavetes’ movies are photographed and edited with documentary-dry nonchalance.
 They often rely on improvisation to push the narrative forward.
 May goes for a similar but never directly imitative style with Mikey and Nicky.
 Where she most succeeds is how she homes in on Falk and Cassavetes’ now-legendary friendship, using it as a catalyst to serve characters whom we’re supposed to believe have been tightly knit for decades.
 When we watch movies in which we know that the people starring have a relationship off-screen, the intimacy can either seep into their portrayals and the film itself with uncanny brilliance or it can add to the gnawing idea that perhaps their closeness is best enjoyed in terms of what it is behind the camera.
 Falk and Cassavetes are unusual in that their near-blood tie is knotted by their artistic fraternity.
 With Mikey and Nicky, May knows what to do with it in relation to her own artistic ambitions.